paulmelis/dutch-skies/README.md

 ## FAQ

-* **In Sky Mode the virtual planes are not aligned very well with the real-world planes!**
+* **The sky-mode virtual planes are not aligned very well with the real-world planes!**

   Yes, this is expected and almost unavoidable, although the virtual overlay can be tweak to be fairly close to the real planes.
 It certainly should be accurate enough